UK financial watchdog warns consumers over CoinBurp crypto launch

-LONDON, July 25 (Reuters) - Crypto broker CoinBurp has no authorisation for a planned launch of its $BURP token and initial exchange offering on Monday, July 26, Britain’s Financial Conduct Authority (FCA) said on Sunday in the latest crack down on crypto trading.
+LONDON (Reuters) -Crypto broker CoinBurp is not fully authorised before Monday’s planned launch of its $BURP token and initial exchange offering, Britain’s Financial Conduct Authority (FCA) said on Sunday, in its latest crack down on crypto trading.

+But the FCA said CoinBurp could start business under its temporary registration, provided it had the correct controls in place.

-CoinBurp said last week it had raised $6 million to build a platform for buying and selling non-fungible tokens (NFTs), digital assets that are attracting interest from some investors but also scrutiny from regulators worried about the risks.
+CoinBurp said last week it had raised $6 million to build a platform to buy and sell non-fungible tokens (NFTs), digital assets that are attracting interest from some investors and scrutiny from regulators worried about the risks.

+CoinBurp, which says on its website “$BURP is coming!”, said it would issue a full statement later.

-“The firm does not yet hold full FCA registration under the money laundering, terrorist financing and transfer of funds (information on the payer) regulations ... but has submitted an application for the FCA for registration,” the FCA said in a statement.
+The FCA said in its statement: “The firm does not yet hold full FCA registration under the money laundering, terrorist financing and transfer of funds (information on the payer) regulations ... but has submitted an application for the FCA for registration.”

 Although CoinBurp is listed on the FCA’s temporary registration register, this does not allow any firm to claim to be registered or authorised by the FCA, the watchdog said.